ARM-software/ML-examples/armnn-mnist/README.md

     int testImageIndex = 0;

-To run on an Arm Mali GPU, change CpuAcc to GpuAcc when creating the IGraphContext:
+To run on an Arm Mali GPU, change CpuAcc to GpuAcc when creating the IRuntime:

-    armnn::IGraphContextPtr context = armnn::IGraphContext::Create(armnn::Compute::GpuAcc);
+    armnn::IRuntimePtr context = armnn::IRuntime::Create(armnn::Compute::GpuAcc);